How travel is being impacted by the Ukraine invasion - KRDO

 Russian airspace on the border with Ukraine is closed to civilian flights.
 There are also some restrictions on domestic flights within Russia.

-The UK has banned civilian Russian aircraft from its airspace and above its territorial sea from February 24 until May 23.
-Russian airline Aeroflot usually operates direct flights between Moscow and London-Heathrow and Gatwick, according to its website.
+EU airspace is closed to Russian aircraft, as is UK and Canadian airspace.

+“These aircraft will no more be able to land in, take off or overfly the territory of the European Union.
+This will apply to any plane”, European Commission President Ursula von der Leyen said on February 28, confirming the news.

-In response, on February 25 Russia’s Federal Agency for Air Transport, Rosaviatsia, imposed a ban on UK registered flights, as well as aircraft owned, leased or operated by a person associated with the UK, from transiting through Russian airspace.
+In response to the UK’s closure of its airspace to Russian airplanes, on February 25 Russia’s Federal Agency for Air Transport, Rosaviatsia, imposed a ban on UK registered flights, as well as aircraft owned, leased or operated by a person associated with the UK, from transiting through Russian airspace.

-Poland, Moldova and the Czech Republic also banned Russian aircraft from their airspace, followed on February 26 by Estonia, Romania, Lithuania and Latvia.

-LOT Polish Airlines has suspended flights to Moscow and St. Petersburg.
-“For the transit flights there will be alternative flight routes planned,” the airline said in a statement to CNN Travel.

 Delta Air Lines has suspended its codeshare with Russian national airline Aeroflot.